A Markov Decision Process Framework for Early Maneuver Decisions in Satellite Collision Avoidance: Problem Statement and Formulation

 \subsection{Conjunction Data Messages (CDMs)}

-A conjunction event represents a potential collision between two orbital objects, and is predicted by a time series of CDMs containing the objects' most recently updated dynamical data~\citep{2023NASAIi}.
-Each event has a required minimum lead time for performing CAMs, which we denote by the cut-off time and standardize to 24 hours before the TCA, which represents the anticipated time instance when the satellite and debris have the smallest separation (i.e. time of collision).
+A conjunction event represents a potential collision between two orbital objects, and is predicted by a time series of CDMs containing the objects' most recently updated relative dynamical data~\citep{2023NASAIi}.
+Each event has a required minimum lead time for performing CAMs, which we denote as the cut-off time and standardize to 24 hours before the TCA, the anticipated time of smallest separation between the satellite and debris (i.e. time of collision).

 A CDM provides updated information related to the conjunction including but not limited to the operational satellite's service orbit altitude, its relative position to the debris, the positional uncertainty covariance of both the satellite and the debris, hard-body radius, and so on.
 Other input parameters that do not reside within the CDM include the satellite's mass, and specific impulse of its propulsion system.
 We assume that these parameters are known.
-Specifically, each CDM contains the following relevant parameter forecasts: